· LoveMeIV Clinical Team · guides · 9 min read

 3. Ketorolac (Toradol)

-Ketorolac is an injectable non-steroidal anti-inflammatory drug — same family as ibuprofen and naproxen, but more potent and faster-acting when delivered intravenously.
+Ketorolac is an injectable non-steroidal anti-inflammatory drug — same family as ibuprofen and naproxen, given by a route that does not ask your stomach to cooperate.
 It is the medication that takes the edge off the hangover headache and body ache.

 It is also the component with the most contraindications.
 Ketorolac is held in patients with: